crisprVerse/Tutorials/Design_CRISPRa/README.md

 ## Annotating the GuideSet

-The next step is to annotate our candidate gRNAs to assess their quality.
+Next, we annotate our candidate gRNAs to assess quality.
 There are several functions in `crisprDesign` that provide annotation for features that are nonspecific to CRISPRa, for which we refer the reader to the [CRISPRko design with Cas9](https://github.com/crisprVerse/Tutorials/tree/master/Design_CRISPRko_Cas9) tutorial for more information.
 The sections below will cover annotation functions that are of particular interest to CRISPRa applications.

 ## Adding TSS annotation

-While KRAS has a single TSS, for gene target(s) having multiple TSSs it is valuable knowing which promoter region each gRNA targets, and consequently which isoforms will be affected.
-It is also helpful to know the exact location our gRNAs target with respect to each TSS.
-All this information is appended to the `GuideSet` object with the `addTssAnnotation` function.
-In addition to the `GuideSet`, we simply need to pass the `tssObject` object and `tss_window` values we used earlier to define the target region.
+As the name implies, the `addTssAnnotation` function annotates gRNAs with TSS context such as the distance between the gRNA and the TSS, as well as which TSS is targeted (many genes contain different TSSs corresponding to different isoforms).

+The function requires a `tssObject` object, and the `tss_window` values that we used earlier to define the target region.
 We can then retrieve the appended annotation with the accessor function `tssAnnotation`:

 ``` r
 gs <- addTssAnnotation(gs,